tdinelli/Calcoli-di-Processo-dell-Ingegneria-Chimica/README.md

 - [Matlab
 introduction](https://github.com/tdinelli/Calcoli-di-Processo-dell-Ingegneria-Chimica/tree/main/A.Y.%2024-25/Introduction%20to%20Matlab):
-introduction to the usage of matlab, covered topics around variables assignments, loops, conditional statements, functions, plotting and other basic functionalities for a total of approximate 6 hours.
+introduction to the usage of matlab, covered topics around variables assignments, loops, conditional statements, functions, plotting and other basic functionalities for the first 3 lessons ($\sim$ 6 hours).